baldurbjarnason/this-is-not-a-book/What_do_books_do/Hybridity.md

 people, Writer and Professor, into a forbidden area called the Zone, at the heart of which is the Room, where your deepest wish will come true;
 is amongst the most direct ever made.
-Everything else in the film - be it the non-diagetic sound design, Tarkovsky’s obsession with metaphysics, the history of the gulags, even the allusions to Christ, are all in service of that story and that unity of storytelling.
+Everything else in the film - be it the non-diegetic sound design, Tarkovsky’s obsession with metaphysics, the history of the gulags, even the allusions to Christ, are all in service of that story and that unity of storytelling.